CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module ISMS.1 Sicherheitsmanagement.md

  It must be checked regularly whether all processes and processes of the IS organization are used and implemented as planned.
 At the same time, it should be ensured that the established organizational structures for information security meet the requirements.
 * Assessment of the efficiency of processes and organizational regulations It must be regularly checked whether processes and organizational regulations of safety management are practicable and efficient.
- As soon as processes or regulations that have been set up for security reasons are too complicated or time-consuming, they are often ignored or deliberately bypassed despite the risk of security incidents.
+ As soon as processes or regulations that have been set up for security reasons are too complicated or time-consuming, they are frequently ignored or deliberately bypassed despite the danger of security incidents.
 * Management ratings
  The management must be regularly informed about the results of the above-mentioned reviews.
 Not only are the reports necessary to solve urgent or time-critical issues, they also provide important information that management needs to manage the security process.
 ** Customize and Improve Information Security Organization **